-Over the last 15 years, I've published four books on how to utilize customer service concepts to help your school retain and attract students and thus improve your school's culture and success.
+Over the last 15 years, I've published five books on how to utilize customer service concepts to help your school retain and attract students and thus improve your school's culture and success.
 All books can be found on my Amazon author page.

 WHO CARES?: Improving Public Schools Through Relationships and Customer Service // 2007

 Who Cares? is a call to arms for all proponents of public schools: administrators, teachers, support staff, and unions.
 It encourages schools to focus on the most important "R" of all relationships.

 Many advocate the importance of relationships in a school, but few articulate how to systematically address it.
 Who Cares? offers hope with real world customer service examples and practices that have been implemented in one public school district in the battle to win back students.
 Readers can expect to find a variety of tools and resources, including:

 Customer service ideas for all staff members (secretaries, coaches, bus drivers, custodians, cooks)

 29 ways for teachers to WOW parents and administrators

 10 of the best customer service practices borrowed from the business world and applied to public education